qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

   )
   ```

-#### 2. Ensure each channel has a base QUA operation (e.g., `half_max_square` for a short, 0.25V pulse)

-- This will be redundant in a future release.

-- This has already been done in step 1.
-Notice the `operations` input has a default operation named `"half_max_square"`.

-- NOTE: `GateSet.new_sequence()` automatically updates the channel operations to include `"half_max_square"`; ensure that the config is generated, and the QM is opened only afterwards.
+- Each channel should have a base QUA operation named `"half_max_square"`, as shown above.
+Note that `GateSet.new_sequence()` automatically updates the channel operations to include `"half_max_square"`; ensure that the config is generated, and the QM is opened only afterwards.

-#### 3. Group channels into a channel dictionary
+#### 2. Group channels into a channel dictionary

   ```python
   channels = {